WANI0N/REST_JSON_API/Readme.md

 - JSON request and response (not URL parameter(s) based)

-- Authetification method (can be disabled simply by removing 'API_KEY' from .env file)
+- authentication method (can be disabled simply by removing 'API_KEY' from .env file)

-- call logging, authetificaiton & DB call implemented via middleware
+- call logging, authentication & DB call implemented via middleware

 - included Postman Collection+Environment with authetification and all calls